Reliance beats street with record profit on back of gains from stake sale, Jio | Business

 The oil-to-telecom conglomerate said it had a one-time gain of Rs 4,966 crore from sale of 49 per cent stake in fuel retailing venture to BP plc.
 This together with 183 per cent jump in Reliance Jio's standalone net profit to Rs 2,520 crore covered up drop in earnings from mainstay segments.

+The consolidated net profit was 89 per cent higher than average of 12 brokerage analyst estimates of Rs 6,994 crore.
+Digital services business took the lead when physical operations of oil-to-chemical (O2C) and retail faced restrictions.
+Telecom arm Jio contributed over 33 per cent of consolidated EBITDA to become the single-largest business segment by contribution to the total.

-EBITDA (earnings before interest, taxes, depreciation, and amortisation) declined by 11.8 per cent to Rs 21,585 crore "due to lower contribution from oil-to-chemical (O2C) business, which was impacted by significant demand destruction and margin pressure across transportation fuels and polyester chain".
+Overall, EBITDA declined by 11.8 per cent to Rs 21,585 crore "due to lower contribution from O2C business, which was impacted by significant demand destruction and margin pressure across transportation fuels and polyester chain," the company said.
 Also, lower realisation in the export market also impacted profitability.

 "Closure of stores and restrictions on operations across the country due to COVID-19 contributed to a decrease in EBITDA of Retail business.
 This was partially offset by an increase in EBITDA of Digital services business due to improved margins and continued subscriber momentum," it said.
 RIL Chairman Mukesh D Ambani said: "The severe demand destruction due to global lockdowns impacted our hydrocarbons business but the flexibility in our operations enabled us to operate at near normal levels and deliver industry-leading results".